 Attitude: Players who are positive, competitive, respectful, and eager to learn.

-Athletic: Players with the ability to perform and learn fundamental and complex skills.
+Athletic: Players with the ability to perform and learn fundamental and complex skills (groundstrokes, volleys, overheads, serves, return of serve, transition game from baseline to the net).

 What to Expect at Tryouts

 Expect to work hard.
 You will be asked to perform all physical testing and drills at full speed.
 You should run when moving from drill to drill and when going to and from water breaks.
-You will not sit down during tryouts, except during water breaks.
+You will be active during tryouts, except during water breaks.
 All balls will have to be picked up in a timely manner.

 ATTITUDE EVALUATION: Prospective Woodside Tennis players should be willing to try hard, make mistakes, learn from those mistakes and keep trying.
 Coaches encourage players to listen, follow directions, and ask questions when necessary.